polkadot-developers/polkadot-docs/polkadot-protocol/architecture/system-chains/asset-hub.md

 ### Handling Foreign Assets

-The foreign-assets pallet, an instance of the Assets pallet, manages these assets.
+The Foreign Assets pallet, an instance of the Assets pallet, manages these assets.
 Since foreign assets are integrated into the same interface as native assets, developers can use the same functionalities, such as transferring and querying balances.
 However, there are important distinctions when dealing with foreign assets.

 - **Asset identifier** - unlike native assets, foreign assets are identified using an XCM Multilocation rather than a simple numeric `AssetId`.
 This multilocation identifier represents the cross-chain location of the asset and provides a standardized way to reference it across different parachains and relay chains